calingeorgeadrian/ArduinoKTANE/README.md

 The bomb also has a countdown timer that, if it hits zero, will cause the bomb to go off.
 It also has a maximum number of strikes resulting from errors made during defusing, and if that maximum is reached, the bomb will also go off.

 The modules use complex instruction sets and puzzle-like elements to be solved; one module uses words that may be homophones of other similar words ("sees" to "seas") or be verbal tics ("uhhh" or "uh huh") that could easily be confused during communication between the Defuser and the Experts.
 Another module has multiple stages that require the Experts to keep track of past actions as they work through each stage.
 There's also a module that depends on the state of the bomb such as how many strikes it presently has, or other data on the bomb, like the serial number.

+You can find the bomb defusal manual here: [link](https://ema1ih.github.io/ArduinoKTANE-Manual/)

 ## Table of Contents
 **[1.
 Getting Started](#getting-started)**